|I Pre-Award – Proposal Development and Submission

 SPAdmin will make every effort to submit your application in a timely manner.
 To ensure successful submission, SPAdmin strongly encourages early actions, including:

-- Notifying SPAdmin of a PI’s intent to submit an application
+- Notifying SPAdmin of a PI’s intent to submit an application at least two weeks before the deadline

 - Planning to submit your application